fedona/ObjectPoseEstimation-3D-Reconstruction/README.md

     return mean_distance
   ```
+* ADI(Average Distance of Model Points for objects with indistinguishable views)

 * CD (Chamfer Distance), having both the ground truth and predicted 3D reconstruction of the object, computes the distance of each point of the objects to the closest point of the other object.